stonefl/stonefl.github.io/_posts/2020-03-16-setup-kubeflow-cluster-in-shared-vpc-on-google-cloud-platform.md

 gcloud config set compute/zone ${ZONE}
 ```

-Step 6: Select the KFDef spec to use as the basis for your deployment
+Step 6: Select the **KFDef** spec to use as the basis for your deployment

 ```
 export CONFIG_URI="https://raw.githubusercontent.com/kubeflow/manifests/v1.0-branch/kfdef/kfctl_gcp_iap.v1.0.0.yaml"
 ```

-- Create environment variables containing the OAuth client ID and secret that you created earlier
+Step 7: Create environment variables containing the OAuth client ID and secret that you created earlier

 ```
 export CLIENT_ID=<CLIENT_ID from OAuth page>